 Over the past decade, other artist members of the Marika family have stayed as Visiting Indigenous Scholars, sharing the traditional practice with the student community.

 Today, the primary focus of collection development with this aspect of the College's broader art holdings centres around the Yolngu art from Yirrkala, NT, and the surrounding areas.

-On Sunday, 25 November 2018, Trinity will be hosting an art symposium on Aboriginal art and Knowledge Engagement, as part of the Indigenous Higher Education Conference hosted by the College.
-Click here to find out more about this free 1-day event.
+On Sunday 25 November 2018, Trinity hosted an art symposium on Aboriginal art and Knowledge Engagement, as part of the Indigenous Higher Education Conference hosted by the College.